Berlusconi allies step up threats over Italian Senate ruling

-A cross-party Senate committee, which is deciding whether Berlusconi should be barred from the upper house following a conviction for tax fraud last month, resumes talks at 8.00 p.m.
+A cross-party Senate committee, which is deciding whether Berlusconi should be stripped of his seat in the upper house following a conviction for tax fraud last month, resumes talks at 8.00 p.m.
 (1800 GMT) after an initial meeting on Monday.

-The billionaire former prime minister’s People of Freedom party (PDL) accused its coalition partners in the center-left Democratic Party (PD) of “an act of war” by insisting on going ahead swiftly with the hearings.
+But already tensions have flared, with Francesco Nitto Palma, a senator from Berlusconi’s People of Freedom party (PDL), accusing centre-left members of the committee of “an act of war” by insisting on moving ahead swiftly with the hearings.

-“We are appalled by the attitude of the Democratic Party,” PDL secretary Angelino Alfano said in a Facebook post.
-“They prefer to bring the country to its knees just to eliminate their historic political enemy via judicial means.”
+Whether the threats go beyond simple brinkmanship remains unclear but the wrangling around the hearings has underlined how entwined Italy’s political stability remains with the personal fate of Berlusconi, 20 years after he first entered politics.

-Even before the committee meeting had properly begun, arguments broke out between the main partners in center-left Prime Minister Enrico Letta’s cross-party coalition, with PDL members proposing an immediate delay until an appeal to the European Court of Human Rights can be heard.
+With Italy still straining to contain its 2 trillion euro public debt, the Berlusconi imbroglio has also hobbled Prime Minister Enrico Letta’s efforts to reform the euro zone’s third largest economy, causing worries that extend well beyond Italy’s own borders.

-The PD, which has the largest number of members on the 23-member committee, accused the center right of delaying tactics and intends to vote down three motions to delay the hearings.
+Even before the committee meeting had properly begun, arguments broke out between the main partners in Letta’s coalition, with PDL members proposing an immediate delay until an appeal to the European Court of Human Rights can be heard.

-With Italy straining to contain its 2 trillion euro public debt, the Berlusconi imbroglio has also hobbled efforts to reform the euro zone’s third largest economy, causing worries that extend well beyond its own borders.
+They were rebuffed by the centre-left Democratic Party (PD), which has the largest number of members on the 23-member committee, and which accused the centre-right of delaying tactics which could put off any decision for several months.

-Renato Brunetta, floor leader of the PDL in the lower house, said that if the left and the anti-establishment 5-Star Movement maintained their opposition, the fragile coalition formed after February’s deadlocked parliamentary elections would fall apart.
+Renato Brunetta, floor leader of the PDL in the lower house, said that if the PD and the anti-establishment 5-Star Movement led by comic Beppe Grillo maintained their opposition, the fragile coalition formed in the wake of last February’s deadlocked parliamentary elections would fall apart.

 “If the Democratic Party and Grillo’s people decide this evening to vote against the proposals, the Democratic Party will bring down the Letta government,” he told RAI state radio.